 Scientific Secretary became a full-time paid position in 1962 with the appointment of F. David Sowby.
 This significantly increased the efficiency of ICRP operations.
-Over time the Scientific Secretary was assisted more and more in his duties with administrative support provided in-kind through the various national organisations that hosted the Scientific Secretariat.
-In 2009 ICRP created the second full-time paid position of Executive Assistant to fill this role.
-In 2012 the first Assistant Scientific Secretary joined the Scientific Secretariat on secondment for a two-year period.
+Over time the Scientific Secretary was assisted more and more in their duties with administrative support provided in-kind through the various national organisations that hosted the Scientific Secretariat.
+In 2009, ICRP created the second full-time paid position of Executive Administrator to fill this role.
+In 2012, the first Assistant Scientific Secretary joined the Scientific Secretariat on secondment for a two-year period.
 This position continues to be filled by secondment.
-In 2016 the position of Development and Communications Manager, bringing the number of full-time paid staff to to three.
+In 2016 and 2020, respectively, the positions of Development and Communications Manager and Brand and Digital Media Specialist were added to bring the number of full-time paid staff to four.
 All other positions are filled by volunteers or secondment.

-As ICRP's Chief Executive, head of the ICRP Scientific Secretariat, and Editor-in-Chief of Annals of the ICRP, the Scientific Secretary:
+As ICRP's Chief Executive Officer, head of the ICRP Scientific Secretariat, and Editor-in-Chief of Annals of the ICRP, the Scientific Secretary:

 Duties of the Executive Administrator include: manging executive correspondence, managing aspects of ICRP meetings, providing confidential administrative support to the Scientific Secretary e.g. related to human resources, managing ICRP's financial records, administering financial arrangements related to contributions, reporting to the Canada Revenue Agency, approving expense claims, preparing financial reports, supporting financial audits, and making payments to service providers.

-The Develoment and Communications Manager coordinates raising charitable contributions, and internal and external communications including managing the website and social media.
+The Development and Communications Manager coordinates raising charitable contributions, and internal and external communications including managing the website and social media.

-Duties of the Assistant Scientific Secretary are divided between the two incumbents.
-Hiroki Fujita is on loan from Japan Atomic Energy Agency, and his main responsibilites include all aspects of publishing Annals of the ICRP as its Associate Editor, and coordination of ICRP's extensive activities related to Japan.
-Chunsheng Li is on loan from Health Canada, and his main responsibilities include support to all ICRP Committees and Task Groups, and managing the ICRPædia and ICRP Glossary projects.
+Duties of the Assistant Scientific Secretary include all aspects of publishing Annals of the ICRP as its Associate Editor, and coordination of ICRP's extensive activities related to Japan.
+A second Assistant Scientific Secretary would take on support to all ICRP Committees and Task Groups, and managing the ICRPædia and ICRP Glossary projects.

 Historian is a a volunteer part-time position, assisting with the organisation of ICRP archives, and undertaking special projects such as the ICRP oral history project.